• Reading

 Christmas Tree Activity Lids for Toddlers and Preschoolers

-Have you been collecting lids at your house.
+Have you been collecting lids at your house?
 We have and we’ve been having so much fun with this Christmas Tree Game!
 Gather up your lids, any kind will work!
-We chose the lids from the Squeezable Food Pouches like Happy Tot Organic , Plum Organics, Ella’s Kitchen Organic , Sprout Toddler Organic and Earth’s Best Organic which all a big hit at our house when we’re on the go or need a quick backup for fruits and veggies.
+We chose the lids from the Squeezable Food Pouches like Happy Tot Organic, Plum Organics, Ella’s Kitchen Organic , Sprout Toddler Organic and Earth’s Best Organic which all a big hit at our house when we’re on the go or need a quick backup for fruits and veggies.

 Christmas Tree Activity Lids for Toddlers and Preschoolers

 My daughter had so much fun with this activity.
 To create this Toddler & Preschool Friendly game you first start by creating a Christmas Tree to place the lids on.
 We chose a white piece of paper so that we could see the colors more at first.
-Then we sponge painted our tree a few days later for more fun.
-This week we might even cover it with Clear Contact Paper sticky side up and hang it up for another dimension now that she understands the concept.
+Then we sponge-painted our tree a few days later for more fun.

 It’s time to Decorate the Christmas Tree!